pnnl/QASMBench/README.md

 # QASMBench Benchmark Suite

 QASMBench is an OpenQASM benchmark suite for NISQ evaluation.
 The .qasm code can be directly loaded in [IBM Quantum Experience](https://quantum-computing.ibm.com/) for execution.
-Please see our ([paper](qasmbench.pdf) or [arXiv](https://arxiv.org/abs/2005.13018)) for details.
+Please see our paper ([local](qasmbench.pdf) or on [arXiv](https://arxiv.org/abs/2005.13018)) for details.

+If you need specialized circuits with the nubmer of qubits being configurable, or circuits in alternative representations such as Cirq, QSharp, Qiskit, PyQuil, please see our [NWQBench](https://github.com/pnnl/nwqbench).

 ![alt text](img/example.png)